andre-geldenhuis/raapoi-docs/docs/index.md

 tutorials with step-by-step instructions for our most popular apps and languages.
 You'll also find some simpler [examples](examples.md) on this site.

 Something in this documentation not up to date or incorrect?
 Feel free to create an [issue](https://github.com/vuw-research-computing/raapoi-docs/issues) on the [documentation github page](https://github.com/vuw-research-computing/raapoi-docs).
-Better yet, submit a pull request :)
+Once merged, teh change will appear on the docs page aftr the github action has run, which might take a few min.Better yet, submit a pull request :)